mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-18"></a>
 [Back to top](#top)
 ## CA-18 -- Rep. Anna Eshoo (D)
+### Committees
+Anna Eshoo is the #3 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,945,000.00 in SC HEP grants.